 - falling in and out of consciousness

-The Difference Between Fresh and Salt Water Intoxication
+Fresh Water vs Salt Water Intoxication

-Another danger for dogs that spend time enjoying the wonders of the sea is salt poisoning, also known as hyPERnatremia.
+Another danger for dogs that spend time enjoying the sea or ocean is salt poisoning, also known as hyPERnatremia.

-When your dog has salt poisoning he may develop the following symptoms:
+When your dog has salt poisoning, he may develop the following symptoms:

 - uncontrolled bowel movements